bvonboyen/bvonboyen.github.io/_posts/2025-10-15-sport-and-reinsurance.md

 🏦 What does this mean for a reinsurance professional?

-Soccer is reasonably close to a continuous Poisson process, which in reinsurance is used to model attritional claim frequencies in proportional treaties — for instance, personal accident with a fixed sum insured.
+Soccer is reasonably close to a homogeneous Poisson process, which in reinsurance is used to model attritional claim frequencies in proportional treaties — for instance, personal accident with a fixed sum insured.

 Ice hockey is already different.
 Similar to credit reinsurance, there are inhomogeneous Poisson processes at work that create higher intensities and greater dispersion — as seen in trade-credit aggregate stop-loss covers.
 This can be modeled either via a Markov-modulated Poisson process or by a negative binomial distribution (with stochastic intensity).